Live From EuropeSaturday, July 4

 Tausende demonstrieren in Prag für öffentlich-rechtliche Medien Der Protest richtete sich gegen die geplante Finanzierung des Tschechischen Fernsehens (CT) und des Rundfunks (CRo) aus dem Staatsbudget

-der standard · about 1 hour ago
+der standard · 12 days ago

 Live From Europe